-• From 1 October 2021, there will be interest restrictions on residential property investors in terms of the level interest that can be claimed.
+• From 1 October 2021 to 31 March 2025, there will be interest restrictions on residential property investors in terms of the level interest that can be claimed.
 These restrictions will not apply to newly built homes.
+From 1 April 2025 interest deductibility will be fully restored, and you will be able to claim 100% of the interest incurred.